-Temperature and rainfall data for the locality (sourced from Goulburn Airport AWS station 070330, BOM 2024a) are presented in Figure 2 and Figure 3, respectively.

-The data indicates that in the months leading up to the survey (July to December 2023), in comparison to the monthly averages since 1994 and since monitoring began in 2020 the locality experienced above average monthly maximum temperatures.
-Monthly rainfall was lower than average except for November and December 2023 which were above average and higher than all other monitoring years except for 2021.
+Temperature and rainfall data for the locality (sourced from Goulburn Airport AWS station 070330, BOM 2025a) are presented in Figure 2 and Figure 3, respectively.
+The data indicates that in the months leading up to the survey (July to December 2024), in comparison to the monthly averages since 1994 and since monitoring began in 2020 the locality experienced average to above-average monthly maximum temperatures and average to below-average monthly rainfall.

-The temperature and rainfall patterns observed within the locality are generally consistent with those reported by BOM (2024b) for NSW in 2023, as summarised below:
+The temperature and rainfall patterns observed within the locality are generally consistent with those reported by BOM (2025b) for NSW in 2024, as summarised below: